Introduction

 Fibre Saturation Point (FSP)

-The FSP is a pivotal moisture level for wood, typically around 20-30%, marking the threshold where all free water has been removed, leaving only bound water and hygroscopic moisture.
-Below this point, drying affects the wood’s physical dimensions and strength.
+The FSP is a crucial moisture threshold for wood, generally ranging from 20-30%.
+This point signifies the removal of all free water, leaving only bound and hygroscopic moisture.
+Below this level, the drying process begins to influence the wood’s physical dimensions and strength.

 Equilibrium Moisture Content (EMC)